LizzieTang/keras-yolo3/README.md

     Use your trained weights or checkpoint weights with command line option `--model model_file` when using yolo_video.py Remember to modify class path or anchor path, with `--classes class_file` and `--anchors anchor_file`.

-If you want to use original pretrained weights for YOLOv3:
+If you want to use original pretrained weights for YOLOv3:(if the following link is invalid, visit [YOLO website](http://pjreddie.com/darknet/yolo/).)
     1. `wget https://pjreddie.com/media/files/darknet53.conv.74`
     2. rename it as darknet53.weights
     3. `python convert.py -w darknet53.cfg darknet53.weights model_data/darknet53_weights.h5`